Prior/likelihood power-scaling perturbation

 Boolean.
 Restrict range to ensure Pareto-k values below threshold?

 Boolean.
-Should the alpha range be symmetrical around alpha = 1, on log-space?
+Should the alpha range be symmetrical around alpha = 1 on log-scale?
+If

 Value